Analysis of the structural complexity of Crab Nebula observed at radio frequency using a multifractal approach: Analysis and results

-The Crab nebula image at the radio frequency of $4.76$ GHz (shown in the top panel of Fig.~\ref{fig:fig1}) consists of $651 \times 741$ number of pixels.
-The smallest partition corresponding to $a=6$ has $81\times 87$ number of pixels.
+The Crab Nebula image at the radio frequency of $4.76$ GHz (shown in Fig.~\ref{fig:figm}) consists of $650 \times 740$ number of pixels.

-Figure \ref{local_radio1} shows the log-log plots of the fluctuation functions $F_q$ as functions of the scale size $s$, for different partition scales $a=0,2,4$ (indicated against each panel) for different values of the order of statistical moments $q$ (shown by different colours).
+Figure \ref{local_radio1} shows the log-log plots of the fluctuation functions $F_q$ as functions of the scale size $s$, for different partition scales $a=0,2,4$ (indicated against each panel) for different values of the order of statistical moments $q$ (shown by different colors).
 For all the partition scales $a$, it is observed that $F_q$ has power law dependence on $s$ and the slopes of $F_q$ vary for different $q$.
-This is a signature of the presence of multiple local fractal behaviours at different local domains $s$, across all $a$.
+This is a signature of the presence of multiple local fractal behaviors at different local domains $s$, across all $a$.
 The spread of the curves along $F_q$, i.e. $\Delta F_q$ for small values of $s$ is much larger than the spread in $F_q$ at large values of $s$.
 This shows that the role of fluctuations is more evident in smaller local patterns/clusters of the system, which provide distinct local behaviors.
 However, at large values of $s$, this spread $\Delta F_q\rightarrow 0$, where the system converges to a single behavior.

 The slopes of the log-log $F_q$-$s$ plots in Figure \ref{local_radio1} give the values of the generalized Hurst exponent $h$ as a function of $q$, as defined by eq.~\eqref{eq:scaling}.
 The left column of Figure \ref{local_radio2} shows $h$ versus $q$, ranging from -40 to 40 in steps of one.
-The cases of $a=0,2,4$ and $6$ are shown in the panels from top to bottom.
-The number of plots (shown in different colours) in each panel corresponds to the number of partitions of the radio image for each $a$ (except for $a=6$ for which we show 20 plots to avoid overcrowding).
-The vertical dashed lines in the panels showing $h(q)$ and $\tau(q)$ corresponds to $q\sim 0$.
-We observe significant dependence of $h$ on $q$ for all $a$, indicating distinct local behaviours at various partition scales $a$.
+The cases of $a=0,2,4$ are shown in the panels from top to bottom.
+The number of plots (shown in different colors) in each panel corresponds to the number of partitions of the radio image for each $a$.
+The vertical dashed lines in the panels showing $h(q)$ and $\tau(q)$ correspond to $q\sim 0$.
+We observe significant dependence of $h$ on $q$ for all $a$, indicating distinct local behaviors at various partition scales $a$.
 This shows that small and large fluctuations of the emission at the radio frequency have very different scaling natures.